bokner/fixpoint/README.md

 Default search strategy is `{:first_fail, :indomain_min}`

-The choice of search strategy may significantly affect the performance of solving.
+The choice of search strategy may significantly affect the performance of solving,

+as the following example shows:

-Let's use some out-of-box strategies for solving an instance of Knapsack problem,
+#### Let's use some out-of-box strategies for solving an instance of Knapsack problem,

 ```elixir